Udinanon/LOVR_Experiments/notes.md

 ### Fragment
 The fragment shader renders the pixel itself, getting the input from the Geometry Shader and computing from that, tetxures, diffuse and emissive texttures, and other factors the color of the pixel

-this is gthe default fragment shader
+this is the default fragment shader
 ```glsl
 vec4 color(vec4 graphicsColor, sampler2D image, vec2 uv) {
   return graphicsColor * lovrDiffuseColor * lovrVertexColor * texture(image, uv);
 }
 ```
-with `uv` being the 2D coords of gthe face being rendered, normlaized in a [0.0 1.0] range
+with `uv` being the 2D coords of the face being rendered, normalized in a [0.0 1.0] range

 the standard header is
 ```glsl